lanl/hippynn/docs/source/user_guide/settings.rst

 1. Default values
-2. The file `~/.hippynnrc`, which is a standard python config file which contains variables under the section [GLOBAL].
+2. The file `~/.hippynnrc`, which is a standard python config file which contains variables under the section [GLOBALS].
 3. A file specified by the environment variable `HIPPYNN_LOCAL_RC_FILE` which is treated the same as the user rc file.
 4. Environment variables prefixed by ``HIPPYNN_``, e.g. ``HIPPYNN_DEFAULT_PLOT_FILETYPE``.